 Despite the tiny size of these clippers, they still manage to include a nail file, this is beneath the clipper lever/handle.
 The file surface is quite narrow, measuring just 29mm x 5mm and is not particularly aggressive.
 It is somewhat hidden away and I find it works well with finger nails but less so with toe nails, being a tad difficult to manipulate.
 The clippers come with a leather carry pouch as befitting their high-end credentials, however few people are likely to carry the pouch on trail.

 Despite their small dimensions, these clippers have the widest cutting curve of any of the clippers shown here.
 Almost all of the Victorinox offerings are 9mm wide, those from Zwilling are 13mm wide.
 Shockingly expensive, these clippers are still reasonably effective and small enough to be used on occasion.
 However I preferred something less fussy for use on trail.
 Therefore the Zwilling clippers moved into a small ‘Urban Altoids kit’ carried in to London on a daily weekday commute.
 Here they found their forte, where small size was all important and they get called upon infrequently.
-If I get round to it, I’ll do a blog on that mini kit at a later date.
+I had a closer look at that mini kit here.